QUIQQER/controls/README.md

 ========

 Repository for all standard controls supplied with QUIQQER.
-Controls are PHP classes which create GUI elements for / in HTML.
+Controls are PHP classes which output HTML and thereby create GUI elements.

 Package name: